 Janet Frame, Owls Do Cry (1957)

 What it’s about: New Zealand, the 1930s.
 The Withers are a working class family living in poverty in a small town in Waimaru, a small rural town in the South Island of New Zealand.
 The father, Bob, is a railway worker, who struggles to provide for his wife Amy and his four children: Francie, the eldest, who dreams of being an opera singer; Daphne, who has aspirations to be a writer; Toby, an epileptic whose disability terrifies his family and makes him the town pariah; and Teresa, nicknamed Chicks.
 Part One, set in the 1930s, follows the children through a life of Depression-era poverty, playing in the local rubbish dump and being shamed at school for not being clean and presentable, while their parents live on credit and struggle to pay their bills.
 Francie is forced to leave school at 13 and fears having to work at the local woollen mill, but her father finds her work in domestic service.
 On an afternoon outing to the dump, Francie falls and is accidentally killed in a fire.
 The story is bookended by the adult Daphne’s stream-of-consciousness narrative, from a place called “the dead room”, which is revealed to be a lunatic asylum.
 Part Two takes place twenty years later.
 Bob has retired from the railways, and struggles with boredom and poor health.
 The adult Toby still lives at home with his parents, his epileptic fits now managed with medication; desperately lonely and still considered strange by the township, he saves his money and dreams of finding love and travelling the world.
 Teresa has moved away and is now married with three children, distancing herself from her family as she strives to fit into polite middle-class society.
 Daphne is still a patient in the asylum, forbidden contact with her family and frequently put in isolation for her violent, and lives in daily terror of receiving electric shock treatment.
 After Amy dies, Toby visits Teresa and reads her diary, in which she describes her contempt for the family; he burns the diary in the fireplace and leaves the house in the middle of the night.
 Daphne’s doctor persuades Bob to agree to give Daphne a lobotomy, in the expectation that she will live a normal life afterwards.
 Bob and Toby visit Daphne in the asylum before her operation.
 Bob is horrified at Daphne’s appearance, and tells her that Amy is still alive; Daphne, knowing this to be a lie, tells him to leave.
-In Part Three, the Epilogue, the manager of the Waimaru woollen mills and his wife read the paper and discuss local news: Toby has been arrested for vagrancy; Daphne, released from the asylum after her operation, now works in the mills and has been promoted; and Bob languishes alone in an Old Men’s Home overlooking the sea.
+In an epilogue, the manager of the Waimaru woollen mills and his wife read the paper and discuss local news.
+Toby has been arrested for vagrancy; Daphne, released from the asylum after her operation, now works in the mills and has been promoted.
+The novel ends with Bob languishing alone in an Old Men’s Home overlooking the sea.

 Why it’s a classic: Owls Do Cry was Janet Frame’s first novel, published in 1957 after her release from nearly a decade of life in psychiatric hospitals, following an incorrect diagnosis of schizophrenia.
 Her collection of short stories, The Lagoon, had been published in 1951 while she was still confined in hospital, and won a major literary prize, announced just days before she was scheduled to receive a lobotomy.
 “My writing saved me,” Frame wrote later in An Angel at My Table, the second of her acclaimed three-volume autobiography which became the subject of Jane Campion’s award-winning biopic of the same name.
 Owls Do Cry was an immediate success in New Zealand, and found a number of admirers overseas, including English novelists Alan Sillitoe and Margaret Drabble (who wrote a glowing introduction to my Virago Modern Classics edition).
 Much of the attention at the time was around Frame’s super-charged, image-rich rendering of childhood and New Zealand small town life, and the nightmarish intensity of Daphne’s hospital scenes.
 The novel blazed a trail in its critique of psychiatric institutions, years before this narrative found more popular success in Sylvia Plath’s The Bell Jar, Ken Kesey’s One Flew Over the Cuckoo’s Nest, and in the writings of therapist R. D. Laing, who argued that mental institutions made sane people mad.
 Frame returned to these themes of incarceration and madness over and over again throughout her life, most notably in Faces In the Water, written in 1961 after Frame had moved to London, and under the care of a more enlightened doctor who confirmed she had never had schizophrenia.